Quippe AI

 Where it fits Best for longer, reflective pieces Best for immediate capture, fragments, and subconscious material

-Quippe is designed for private, voice-first journaling.
-You can use Quippe for pure, raw voice journaling—just record your thoughts and keep them private, with no AI intervention or analysis required.
+Quippe AI is designed for private, voice-first journaling.
+You can use Quippe AI for pure, raw voice journaling: just record your thoughts and keep them private, with no AI intervention or analysis required.
 Your entries are simply saved, dated, and searchable, so you can look back to notice patterns or just remember what mattered.
 Curious what that noticing is good for in the first place?
 The benefits of journaling ties the habit to the payoff in plain terms.

-If you want a little more structure, Quippe offers gentle prompts and AI-powered reflection—but always keeps your voice at the center.
+If you want a little more structure, Quippe AI offers gentle prompts and AI-powered reflection, but always keeps your voice at the center.
 You can choose to use only the basic voice journaling features, or try out AI guidance and see what fits you best.
+For habit-sized first steps before you decide, read how to start journaling.
 It’s a place to show up as you are, and to keep a record that’s truly yours.

 Open Quippe AI – try voice journaling